-What is the Keto Diet?
+What is the Ketogenic Diet?
 Why Is It Good?

-The ketogenic diet, also known as “keto”, has been quite a trending topic lately.
+The ketogenic diet, also known as “the keto diet”, has been quite a trending topic lately.
 It is said to be a modern type of diet where people don’t need to feel hungry, yet they can still trim their body weight.
 But before “going keto”, it is better for you to understand the concept first.

 Overview of Keto Diet